Bill Clinton slams Trump as selfish, vengeful and old in DNC speech

-Clinton slams Trump as selfish, vengeful - and old: ‘Do you want to spend four years counting the crowd size?’
+Bill Clinton sends DNC crowd wild with quips about Trump’s age, ‘me, me, me, me’ mentality and Hannibal Lecter

-‘The next time you hear him, don’t count the lies—count the I’s.
-He’s like the tenor warming up before the opera: me, me, me, me,’ Clinton says of Trump
+‘The next time you hear him, don’t count the lies, count the I’s.
+He’s like the tenor warming up before the opera: me, me, me, me,’ Clinton said of Trump

 Support truly